ampl/mp/doc/rst/model-guide.rst

 passed to the solver, which decides whether and how to handle them.
 Otherwise, quadratic terms are linearized where possible, such as where one of the operands is a binary variable, or approximated.

+Piecewise linearization allows handling of nonconvex QP and nonlinear models by convex MIP solvers.
+For convex MIQP solvers,
+to apply linearization of quadratic expressions (it is the default for linear solvers only), use options *cvt:quadobj=0*, *cvt:quadcon=0*.

 Other expressions involving these operators are converted, where possible, to simpler quadratic expressions and equality constraints through the use of auxiliary variables;